pyecore/pyecore/doc/source/user/advanced.rst

     >>> assert EcoreUtils.isinstance(b_instance, A)

-Static/Dynamic ``EOperation``, Behind the Scene
+Static/Dynamic ``EOperation``, Behind the Scenes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PyEcore also support ``EOperation`` definition for static and dynamic metamodel.
+PyEcore also supports ``EOperation`` definition for static and dynamic metamodels.
-For static metamodel, the solution is simple, a simple method with the code is
+For static metamodels, the solution is simple -- a simple method with the code is
 added inside the defined class.
 The corresponding ``EOperation`` is created on
 the fly.
-Theire is still some "requirements" for this.
+There are some requirements for this.
 In order to be understood
-as an ``EOperation`` candidate, the defined method must have at least one
+as an ``EOperation``, the defined method must have at least one
 parameter and the first parameter must always be named ``self``.

-For dynamic metamodels, the simple fact of adding an ``EOperation`` instance in
+For dynamic metamodels, simply adding an ``EOperation`` instance in
 the ``EClass`` instance, adds an "empty" implementation:

 .. code-block:: python